 In this article, we will look at the best captain picks for Fantasy Premier League Gameweek 7 of the 2023/24 season.

 If you are familiar with our captaincy decision-making process, we always pick a reliable player as our captain that has an easy fixture.
-We developed our captaincy index – a score that help us to find best captain picks for any gameweek.
+We developed our captaincy index – a score that helps us to find the best captain picks for any gameweek.

-So, if you are not sure who to captain in Gameweek 21, check our calculations for the inspiration.
+So, if you are not sure who to captain in Gameweek 7, check our calculations for inspiration.

 BTW, follow us on Twitter (@FplReports), so you do not miss out on any of our new articles and news.
 We are also retweeting team news and other interesting stuff that might be useful for your FPL team.

-We picked a range of players and calculated captaincy index for them.
+We picked a range of players and calculated the captaincy index for them.
 You can check it in the table below.
-Players are sorted by the highest score in captaincy index.
-Best captaincy picks in GW21 are at the top.
+Players are sorted by the highest score in the captaincy index.
+The best captaincy picks in GW7 are at the top.

 If you are more into the manual process of picking the best captain in FPL, check our article: How to pick a captain in FPL?

-Salah is the number 2 captaincy pick and Mahrez number 3.
+Son is the number 2 captaincy pick and Salah is number 3.